 THE public sector raises money in order to spend it, mostly on the day-to-day costs of providing public services, on capital investment and on cash transfer payments that support the incomes of various individuals and families.

-We also expect the public sector to spend £77.7 billion – around 10 per cent of the total – on capital investment (such as roads and buildings).
+We also expect the public sector to spend £82.8 billion – around 10 per cent of the total – on capital investment (such as roads and buildings).
 Just under 60 per cent of this will be spent by government departments, again subject to multi-year Treasury limits – ‘Capital Departmental Expenditure Limits’ or ‘CDEL’.
-Most of the remainder will be carried out by local authorities (mostly roads, schools and housing) and by public corporations (like Transport for London and housing associations).
+Most of the remainder will be carried out by local authorities (mostly roads, schools and housing), public corporations (like Transport for London) and Network Rail.

 The Government set out detailed department-by-department plans for RDEL and CDEL in its 2015 Spending Review.
 These cover the years to 2019-20 for all departments and to 2020-21 for some.
 For the remaining half of public spending, the amount spent each year is outside the immediate control of the Government.
 Because this spending is not subject to multi-year limits, it is known as ‘Annually Managed Expenditure’ or ‘AME’.

-Over the next five years, we expect public spending to rise by 15 per cent in cash terms – more slowly than the cash economy.
+Over the next five years, we expect public spending to rise by 13 per cent in cash terms – more slowly than the economy will in cash terms.
 This is based on the detailed plans for departmental spending set out in the Spending Review and our forecast for AME.

-We expect AME to rise by 17 per cent, with debt interest (net of APF flows) increasing by 22 per cent as interest rates are assumed to rise slowly from their current low levels.
-The Government’s multi-year spending plans mean that RDEL will rise by only 7 per cent in cash terms by 2021-22, so it will fall by 1.6 per cent of national income.
+We expect AME to rise by 12 per cent.
+Spending on some items rises more quickly (e.g. the net cost of public service pensions as ageing increases the number of pensions in payment); on other items it rises more slowly (e.g. working-age welfare spending, where the amounts paid to recipients are currently frozen in cash terms).
+The Government’s multi-year spending plans mean that RDEL will rise by only 8 per cent in cash terms by 2022-23, so it will fall by 1.1 per cent of national income.

 Deficits and surpluses